blanq-agency/ozug/README.md

 - revisions
 - users

 The content of this folder is not tracked in this repository.
 In order to retrieve the application data from the production server (or staging server), developers are expected to use the dedicated repository where this data is stored.
-The repository where the data is: https://github.com/textandbytes/onlinekommentar-data.
+The repository where the data is: https://github.com/blanq-agency/ozug-data.
 Access to this repository is restricted to users with appropriate permissions.

-- Clone the onlinekommentar-data repository into sources/webapp: `git@github.com:onlinekommentar/onlinekommentar-data.git`
+- Clone the `ozug-data` repository into `sources/webapp/data`.
+From `sources/webapp`:
-- Rename the onlinekommentar-data folder to `data`
+  `git clone git@github.com:blanq-agency/ozug-data.git data`
+- If creating a project from scratch use the config files in the `data.example` directory:
+  `cp data.example data`
+  and create a new user:
+  `sail php please make:user`

 The blueprints and users roles definitions are stored in the default location (`resources`), and are tracked in this repository.

 - Run `sail artisan storage:link` to create a symbolic link to the storage folder

 ## Local Development
-- cd into the webapp directory : `cd sources/webapp` and run `composer`, `npm` and `artisan` commands via Sail.
+- `cd` into the webapp directory : `cd sources/webapp` and run `composer`, `npm` and `artisan` commands via Sail.
   See examples below.
-- Depending on your use case, clone the remote git repository containing the application data (https://github.com/textandbytes/onlinekommentar-data) under `sources/webapp/data`.
+- Depending on your use case, clone the remote git repository containing the application data (https://github.com/blanq-agency/ozug-data) under `sources/webapp/data`.
 ⚠️ The application data should always be pulled from the production/staging server, not the other way around.

 ### Pull the latest data from the production server